Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 I took a deep breath, striving to make my voice sound steady.

-Lu Li's brow furrowed slightly but quickly returned to calm.
+Lu Li's brow furrowed slightly but quickly returned to calmness.

-"And it smells exactly the same as when I was kidnapped twenty years ago."
+"And it smells exactly the same as it did twenty years ago when I was kidnapped."

-I stared intently into his eyes, not missing any subtle changes in his expression.
+I fixed my gaze on his eyes, not letting any subtle change in his expression escape me.

-I revealed that long-buried secret, one that had nearly suffocated me.
+I revealed the long-buried secret that had nearly suffocated me.

-"And that ring, the one engraved with '701', is the same as the number on the Nameless Male Corpse."
+"And that ring, the one engraved with '701,' is the same as the number on the unidentified male corpse."

 The air seemed to freeze.

-Lu Li fell silent for a few seconds, his face betraying no emotion.
+Lu Li remained silent for a few seconds, his expression revealing no signs of disturbance.

 "Cyanide..."